k9w/template-repo-without-tdd/README.example.md

   the project folder.

-* _Build and bundle the project from the src/ folder into the dist/ folder with 'npm run build' to just build it or 'npm run start' to build it and start the local Webpack server._
+* _Build and bundle the project from the src/ folder into the dist/ folder with 'npm run build' to just build it; or run 'npm run start' to build it and start the local Webpack server._

 * The reason to 'build' the web application in this manner is to